Emanuell-Dan/vue-3-deep-dive/README.md

 # Vue 3 Deep Dive

-Presentation based on the Vue Mastery Course taught by Evan You & Gregg Pollack.
+Presentation based on the Vue Mastery course taught by Evan You & Gregg Pollack.

 Access the deck on [Slides.com](https://slides.com/emanuell/vue-3-deep-dive).